Stage 3 - Character Creation

 Let’s investigate that code:

-• if self.character is not None: → checks if the this room has a character
+• if self.character is not None: → checks if this room actually has a character in it

-• we use the is operator is to check if a variable’s value is None
+• the is keyword is used to check if something is equal to None

 Testing